 Argos may rival Athens as one of the oldest cities in Europe.
 (Photo: Karin Helene Pagter Duparc/Wikimedia Commons)

 An urban settlement for about the last 7,000 years, Argos is in competition with Athens to be the oldest city in Europe.
 The city has long been powerful — its commanding position in the fertile plain of Argolis has earned it a powerful position, though it has a history of neutrality.
 For instance, the city refused to fight or send supplies during the Greco-Persian Wars.
 Perhaps that's part of the reason the city has withstood the test of time.

 Plovdiv in Bulgaria has a rich history that dates back 6,000 years.
-(Photo: Klearchos Kapoutsis/flickr)
+(Photo: Klearchos Kapoutsis/Flickr)

 A house stands near an archaeological site in Byblos.
-(Photo: Darya Jukova/flickr)
+(Photo: Darya Jukova/Flickr)

-Though there is evidence of settlement as far back as 7,000 years ago, Byblos has been a continuous city for about 5,000 years.
+Though there's evidence of settlement as far back as 7,000 years ago, Byblos has been a continuous city for about 5,000 years.
 According to the ancient writer Philo of Byblos, the city had a reputation in antiquity of being the oldest city in the world.
 Interestingly, the English word for "Bible" is derived from "Byblos," because it was through Byblos that papyrus was imported to Greece.

 Inhabited for at least the last 6,000 years, Sidon was one of the most important Phoenician cities because of its location as a crucial port on the Mediterranean.
 This locale also led to the city being conquered by a revolving door of the world's great empires, including the Assyrians, Babylonians, Egyptians, Greeks, Romans and Ottomans.
 Today about 200,000 people call Sidon home.

 Rayy has a wealth of historical monuments, including the Cheshmeh-Ali hill.
 (Photo: Ensie & Matthias/Flickr)